VitorFigm/FIGHT_ME/README.md

 ### [Click here to play](https://vitorfigm.github.io/Fight_Game/)

-# PRETTY AND ORIGINAL DESIGN
+# Pretty and original design
 Everything in this project except the sounds was made by me, including the menu design, the 2d character and the background image.
-# FLUID ANIMATION
+# Fluid animation
 I used Adobe Animate to do those fluid 2D character animations

-# SCREENSHOTS
+# Screenshots
 ![alt text](https://i.imgur.com/Io5Q7Tq.png)
 ![alt text](https://i.imgur.com/6VeIItm.png)